boxuk/dictator/README.md

 Once WP-CLI is installed, Dictator can be installed via [Composer](https://getcomposer.org/), or WP-CLI's `--require` attribute.

 ## Using

+Dictator comprises these WP-CLI commands:

 * `dictator compare <file>` - Compare a given state file to the State of WordPress.
 Produces a colorized diff if differences, otherwise empty output.
 * `dictator export <state> <file> [--force]` - Export the State of WordPress to a state file.
 * `dictator impose <file>` - Impose a given state file onto WordPress.
 * `dictator validate <file>` - Validate the provided state file against each region's schema.

+First time user?
+Try Dictator out by calling `wp dictator export site site-state.yml`, making a change to the state file, and seeing a colorized diff of how it compares with `wp dictator compare site-state.yml`.